cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/config.md

   "modules": {
-    "landing": true, // Should the landing page be enabled "help": true, // Should the help page be enabled "map": true // Should the map page be enabled
+    "landing": true, // Should the landing page be enabled "help": true, // Should the help page be enabled "dashboard": false, // Should the analytics page be enabled "map": true, // Should the map page be enabled "registry": false // Should the map page be enabled },
-  },
+  "links": [
+    {
+      "url": "map",
+      "title": "Explore",
+      "caption": "Describe your map here",
+      "icon": "./images/path/to/svg.svg"
+    }
+  ],
   "resources": {
     "dashboard": {
       "url": "" // Edit dashboard url here
+    },
+    "registry": {
+      "url": "type", // Specify only the type to reach the registry of interest "data": "" // Edit registry agent's API here
     },
     "scenario": {
       "url": "https://theworldavatar.io/demos/credo-ofwat/central/CentralStackAgent", // Edit scenario url here